merovi-labs/svgtexture2d/README.md

 * svg_data: Contains the SVG data of the imported file.
 * frames: A list of frames for animations, defined by their crop areas.
 A frame is represented as a four-float-tuple containing x, y, width, height, all as percentages of the original width/height of the SVG.
+* frames_import_dimensions: A list of sizes (Vector2), in the original pixel sizes, of each frame.

 ### SVGSprite2D Node (Derived from `Sprite2D`)